 The notes are convertible into shares of our common stock in accordance with the terms and conditions of the notes prior to January 1, 2020 or their prior redemption by us.
-The notes are convertible by holders into shares of our common stock, initially at a conversion rate of 19.7918 shares of common stock per \$1,000 principal amount of notes, which is equivalent to an initial conversion price of approximately \$50.53 per share of common stock, subject to adjustment in certain events, under the following circumstances:
+The notes are convertible by holders into shares of our common stock, initially at a conversion rate of 19.7918 shares of common stock per \$1,000 principal amount of notes, which is equivalent to an initial conversion price of approximately \$50.53 per share of common stock and initially equals 2,473,975 shares of common stock, subject to adjustment in certain events, under the following circumstances:

-- during any calendar quarter after December 31, 2004 if the last reported sale price of our common stock for at least 20 days in the period of 30 consecutive trading days ending on the last trading day of the preceding calendar quarter is greater than or equal to 120% of the conversion price on such last trading day, - · on or after January 1, 2020, - · if we have called the notes for redemption, or - during prescribed periods, upon the occurrence of specified corporate transactions or fundamental changes as described in this prospectus.
+- during any calendar quarter after December 31, 2004 if the last reported sale price of our common stock for at least 20 days in the period of 30 consecutive trading days ending on the last trading day of the preceding calendar quarter is greater than or equal to 120% of the conversion price on such last trading day, - on or after January 1, 2020, - · if we have called the notes for redemption, or - during prescribed periods, upon the occurrence of specified corporate transactions or fundamental changes as described in this prospectus.